CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 The installer establishes Java environment variables specifically for use with CIS-CAT Pro Dashboard.
 Therefore, it is recommended that no other application requiring a java runtime environment (jre) exists on the CIS-CAT Pro Dashboard host server.

+The `conf` folder contains the ccpd-config.yml file that contains information to support the CIS-CAT Pro Dashboard operation.
+The installation process limits read/write privileges to only users whose credentials are validated by Microsoft Windows OS security mechanisms, typically System and Administrators.
+Users not a member of the authenticated group to not have privileges to view or write to the file.

 ------------------

 # Installation Instructions #